BlasBenito/memoria/README.md

  interpolation.interval = 0.2
  )
 #> Argument interpolation.interval is set to 0.2
-#> The average temporal resolution of pollen is 1.27; resolution increase factor is 6.35
+#> The average temporal resolution of pollen is 1.27; you are incrementing data resolution by a factor of 6.35
-#> The average temporal resolution of climate is 1; resolution increase factor is 5
+#> The average temporal resolution of climate is 1; you are incrementing data resolution by a factor of 5

 str(pollen.climate)
 #> 'data.frame':    3993 obs. of  10 variables: